ucl-codec/cloud_infrastructure/docs/user-guide.md

 - After upload, data will be synced form the S3 bucket into the Local Node.
   - Synchronisation starts once per hour, so after adding data you may have to wait before the data become available on the node
-  - The PassianFL Local Node administrator can manually trigger an immediate sync from the AWS Data Sync console
+  - The PassianFL Local Node administrator can manually trigger an immediate sync from the AWS Data Sync console.
+See [Data sync](data-sync.md)
   - Data sync can take some time depending on the size of the data
     - Data deleted from the S3 bucket will also be deleted from the Local Node during the sync